 Quebec: The Journey to Proportional Representation

-1944 and 1966: Wrong winner elections (in which one party wins more of the popular vote but another party wins more seats and forms government)
+1944 and 1966: Wrong winner elections in which one party wins more of the popular vote but another party wins more seats and forms government occurred in both 1944 and 1966.

-1976: Parti québécois elected.
-Reform has been a part of its platform since 1968.
+1976: The Parti québécois is elected for the first time Reform had been a part of its platform since 1968.

 1998: Another wrong winner election.